Docs / For maintainers & developers / 04

 Privacy for your account

 Your GitHub login is used only to verify repository access. opub does not read repository contents, issues, pull requests, or any data beyond the public profile and repository list needed for verification.
-Spend events and session context published from your local machine are the only data associated with your maintainer account on the public project page.
+Spend events associated with your compute keys are the only maintainer-linked data shown on the public project page.

 We also request your email so that we may contact you if needed.
 Anything but the bare minimum transactional emails will require your clear consent.